Nature of Operations, Basis of Presentation and Liquidity

 Going Concern and Liquidity

-The accompanying financial statements have been prepared in accordance with U.S. GAAP, which contemplates continuation of the Company as a going concern.
-The Company incurred recurring losses from operations and had a net loss of approximately $2,223 for the six months ended June 30, 2017 and $4,341 for the year ended December 31, 2016.
+The accompanying condensed consolidated financial statements have been prepared in accordance with U.S. GAAP, which contemplates the continuation of the Company as a going concern.
+The Company has suffered recurring losses from operations and incurred a net loss of approximately $3,158 for the nine months ended September 30, 2018 and $4,058 for the year ended December 31, 2017.

-As of the filing date of this Form 10-Q, management believes that there may not be sufficient capital resources from operations and existing financing arrangements in order to meet operating expenses and working capital requirements for the next twelve months primarily due to the failure of RENS Technology Inc. to fund the required amounts.
-(See Note 13 – Legal Proceedings) This raises substantial doubt about the Company’s ability to continue as a going concern.
+As of the filing date of this Form 10-Q, management believes that there may not be sufficient capital resources from operations and existing financing arrangements in order to meet operating expenses and working capital requirements for the next twelve months.
+These circumstances raise substantial doubt about the Company’s ability to continue as a going concern.

 Accordingly, the Company is evaluating various alternatives, including reducing operating expenses, securing additional financing through debt or equity securities to fund future business activities and other strategic alternatives.
-There can be no assurance that the Company will be able to generate the level of operating revenues projected in its business plan, or if additional sources of financing will be available on acceptable terms, if at all.
-If no additional sources of financing become available, the Company’s future operating prospects may be adversely affected.
-The financial statements do not reflect any adjustments that may result as a result of these uncertainties.
+There can be no assurance that the Company will be able to generate the level of operating revenues in its business plan, or if additional sources of financing will be available on acceptable terms, if at all.
+If no additional sources of financing are available, our future operating prospects may be adversely affected.
+The accompanying condensed consolidated financial statements do not include any adjustments that might result from the outcome of these uncertainties.

 The entire disclosure for the business description and basis of presentation concepts.
 Business description describes the nature and type of organization including but not limited to organizational structure as may be applicable to holding companies, parent and subsidiary relationships, business divisions, business units, business segments, affiliates and information about significant ownership of the reporting entity.
 Basis of presentation describes the underlying basis used to prepare the financial statements (for example, US Generally Accepted Accounting Principles, Other Comprehensive Basis of Accounting, IFRS).